Whimsy Stick

 S

-4-ft balanced pole, 450-lb Kevlar static line, replaceable reinforced lure.
-The right upgrade for owners with small or medium dogs who outgrew the Outward Hound or want gear that lasts.
+4-ft balanced pole, 500-lb Kevlar static line, replaceable reinforced lure.
+The right upgrade for owners with dogs 30 lbs and under who outgrew the Outward Hound or want gear that lasts.
+Free US shipping.

 Whimsy Stick Standard